C++11: Rvalue references and move constructors

 Due to the nature of the wording of rvalue references, and to some modification to the wording for lvalue references (regular references), rvalue references allow developers to provide perfect function forwarding.
 When combined with variadic templates, this ability allows for function templates that can perfectly forward arguments to another function that takes those particular arguments.
 This is most useful for forwarding constructor parameters, to create factory functions that will automatically call the correct constructor for those particular arguments.
 This is seen in the emplace_back set of the C++ standard library methods.

 constexpr – Generalized constant expressions

 C++ has always had the concept of constant expressions.
-These are expressions such as 3+4 that will always yield the same results, at compile time and at run time.
+These are expressions such as 3+4 that will always yield the same results, at compile time and at runtime.
 Constant expressions are optimization opportunities for compilers, and compilers frequently execute them at compile time and hardcode the results in the program.
 Also, in several places, the C++ specification requires using constant expressions.
 Defining an array requires a constant expression, and enumerator values must be constant expressions.

 However, a constant expression has never been allowed to contain a function call or object constructor.
 So a piece of code as simple as this is invalid: